Menu

 A

-The law in Saskatchewan requires creditors to disclose certain information when they advertise credit arrangements.
+The law in Saskatchewan requires creditors to disclose certain information when they advertise their credit arrangements.
 If the credit being offered is for a loan of a sum of money or for the purchase of goods, the ad must disclose both the interest rate and the total cost of borrowing the money.
-Consumers should be aware however that ads where space or time is limited, for example radio, television or billboard ads, are not required to disclose the total cost of the credit.
-Advertisements for things like lines of credit, where the total amount borrowed and the interest rate can change over time, must tell consumers what the starting interest rate is and any other finance charges.
+However, ads where space or time is limited are not required to disclose the total cost of the credit.
+This could be the case for things like radio, TV or billboard ads.
+Ads for things like lines of credit, where the total amount borrowed and the interest rate can change over time, must tell consumers what the starting interest rate is and any other finance charges.

 • the interest rate